celery/celery/docs/userguide/application.rst

 .. _default-app:

-.. topic:: The "default app".
+.. topic:: The "default app"

     Celery didn't always have applications, it used to be that there was only a module-based API, and for backwards compatibility